CarlPoppa1/koolo/README.md

 We are completing the leveling feature and work on other improvements.

-Currently working classes: Sorceress, Paladin, Assassin, Druid and Necromancer
+Currently working classes: Sorceress, Paladin, Assassin, Druid and Necromancer.

 As written more detailed below you need to install: